Last updated on June 12th, 2026

 How to get to and around Porvoo

-Porvoo is less than 30 miles from Helsinki.
-That makes it easy to reach even if you don’t have a car.
+Porvoo is less than 30 miles (50 km) from Helsinki.
+That makes it easy to get there even if you don’t have a car.

 Take the bus

-It takes little over an hour to reach Porvoo by bus and there are several options to choose from.
+It takes just over an hour to reach Porvoo by bus, and there are several options to choose from.
 In Porvoo, the bus station is right at the edge of the Old Town.

 This is how I got to and from Porvoo.
 It was pretty easy and very comfortable.